scacela/oci-enterprise-workload-management/oci-cli/compute-lab.md

 # Compute Instance Lab: OCI-CLI Basics

 #### Overview
-Explore basic OCI-CLI commands by provisioning a Compute Instance on OCI, stopping the Compute Instance, verifying its STOPPED status, and then deprovisioning it.
+Explore basic OCI-CLI commands by provisioning a Compute Instance on OCI, verifying its RUNNING state, stopping the Compute Instance, verifying its STOPPING and STOPPED states, and then deprovisioning it.

 #### Prerequisites
 - Access to a Tenancy